Here are some steps hotels are taking to ensure the safety of their guests.

 Several hotels have asked their employees to travel only if absolutely necessary.
 Employees who have traveled recently (in the past couple of weeks) must immediately report to management and must go into self-quarantine for two weeks upon return.

-Many hotels have introduced new guidelines for employees working in their food and beverage department.
+Many hotels have introduced new guidelines for employees working in their food and beverage departments.
 These rules require workers to wash their hands multiple times a day.
 Many hotels have changed their food-serving protocols.

 Many hotels realize that keeping their guests visually unaware and physically separated from their housekeeping operations is a bad idea.